Oncofertility: Fertility options for women

 Options for women to have children after cancer have increased significantly in recent years.
 Women should be counseled on established options such as embryo banking in which hormonal stimulation causes the production of multiple eggs, which are removed, fertilized by sperm, and frozen for future use.

 Egg banking is a process of extracting and freezing unfertilized eggs.
 It uses hormonal stimulation to trigger the production of multiple eggs, which are surgically removed and frozen for storage and future use.
 The success rate for is lower than most women expect, requiring, on average, about 10 frozen eggs to be used for each live birth.

-For radiation, ovarian transposition (surgically moving the ovaries to a different part of the body) and ovarian shielding (physically shielding the ovaries from the area receiving radiation) may be used.
+For protection from radiation, ovarian transposition and ovarian shielding (physically shielding the ovaries from the area receiving radiation) may be used.
+Ovarian transposition is a surgical intervention to move the ovaries above and to the side of the central pelvic area, away from the radiation field.
+The preferred surgical approach is minimally invasive laparoscopy.

 Experimental techniques include ovarian tissue banking in which an ovary is surgically removed and frozen to be transplanted back into the woman when she is ready to have children.
 Scientists are also working on ways to mature undeveloped eggs from this ovarian tissue.

 After sterilizing cancer treatment, permanent damage to the uterus could be sustained.
 A woman can also choose surrogacy (when a woman carries a pregnancy for another woman or couple) or adoption.

 Recent efforts also investigate the implications of a cancer diagnosis during pregnancy.